OpenSextant/OpenSextant-HOWLER/doc/HowToHowlerAPI.md

 ##How to use the HOWLER API

 The `org.opensextant.howler.convertors.Howler` class is the entry point for all the primary HOWLER capabilities.
 If you are not modifying the HOWLER grammar or algorithms, it is the only class needed.
 This class provides access to all of the fundamental HOWLER capabilities: to translate back and forth from OWL to English.
-Each of these translations create or consume SubjectPredicateObject (SPO) objects which serve as intermediate representations of the information being translated.
+Each of these translations create or consume Document objects (basically a set of SubjectPredicateObject (SPO) objects) which serve as intermediate representations of the information being translated.
 For the most part these intermediate objects can be used without change.

 ### To create an ontology from text